-REQUIRED.
-MUST include a namespace declaration for the ConnectionManager service Feature List Schema ("urn:schemas-upnp-org:av:cm-deviceClockInfoUpdates").
-Vendor-defined attributes MAY be used with the <deviceClockInfoUpdates> element.
-Vendor-defined elements are MAY be appear as children of the <deviceClockInfoUpdates> element.
-This element MUST include one or more of the following elements.
+Required.
+Shall include a namespace declaration for the ConnectionManager service Feature List Schema ("urn:schemas-upnp-org:av:cm-deviceClockInfoUpdates").
+Vendor-defined attributes may be used with the <deviceClockInfoUpdates> element.
+Vendor-defined elements are may be appear as children of the <deviceClockInfoUpdates> element.
+This element shall include one or more of the following elements.
 This namespace defines the following elements and attributes: